 Limit waste by only buying and cooking what your guests will actually eat.
 There is nothing worse, especially when funds are limited, than looking at a table full of food that you can’t store and won’t eat.
 It’s just a big waste of money.

 But leftovers!
-Of course there are some dishes – perhaps you are planning to serve Cranberry and Fruit Sauce (because it’s so delicious) – that you will want to have on hand for leftovers.
+Of course there are some dishes – perhaps you are planning to serve homemade cranberry sauce (because it’s so delicious) – that you will want to have on hand for leftovers.
 Hey, I’m not arguing – I make enough to put up in jars and use all year.
 And everyone knows that turkey and cold stuffing sandwiches on soft dinner rolls with “crayonnaisse” (just some leftover cranberry sauce mixed with mayo) can taste even better than the original meal.

 Maybe that’s just me.
 But I do love turkey dinner leftovers.

 Be sure and include these in your calculations so that you don’t run out of Cranberry and Fruit Sauce while having six cups of leftover Brussels sprouts.
 (If you love Brussels sprouts but hate cranberries, just reverse that!)
 What you don’t want to have is accidental – and unwanted – leftovers.

 Hopefully you agree that planning for delicious leftovers is a good idea, but just what do you do with them?
 Package your leftovers in portions sized for meals and store them based on when you plan to serve them.
 I admit to being partial to Pyrex glass containers since they’re durable, come in many sizes, can go in the fridge or freezer and can stack easily.
 Oh, and the containers aren’t plastic (although the lids are).

 Meat and many side dishes can be frozen (and so can cranberry sauce!), but most salads including coleslaw won’t keep nearly so long.
 Leftover mashed potatoes can be handy, but not if you’re left with a bucket of them.